-Technology, as a subject, is ‘as broad as its long’ covering everything from data and its analytics, AI and machine learning, 3 and 4d printing, augmented and virtual reality, cloud and quantum computing, distributed ledger technologies, the Internet of Things, to robotics, drones, automated vehicles as well as bioscience, molecular engineering and nanotechnology and it doesn’t stop there.
-Just look at the number of Apps and website domains, type in any form of technology and the results are quite staggering.
+Technology, as a subject, is ‘as broad as its long’ covering everything from data and its analytics, AI and machine learning, 3 and 4d printing, augmented and virtual reality, edge and quantum computing, distributed ledger technologies, the Internet of Things, to robotics, drones, automated vehicles as well as bioscience, molecular engineering and nanotechnology and it doesn’t stop there, type in any form of technology and the results are quite staggering.

-At Aptim-Solutions we track and research over 75 primary forces across 6 dimensions, technology being one of these dimensions.
-Within our technology research we focus on 16 key primary forces.
+At APTIM-Solutions we routinely track and research 40+ primary forces across 6 dimensions using our AI enabled digital intelligence platform, Bloodhound.
+Technology is one of these dimensions and we focus on 19 key primary forces.
 Stand-alone, any one of these forces is impressive.
-However, the convergence, intersections and collisions between them and the other dimensional forces to create megatrends, which in turn, build disruptive movements that disrupts the future.
+However, the convergence, intersections and collisions between them and the other dimensional forces create highly disruptive movements.

 Whilst there are growing, and not to be underestimated challenges and concerns with technology, such as cybersecurity, privacy, ownership of data, inequality and the automation of jobs, its march is unrelenting and ever accelerating.
-It is hard to imagine another period of humankind where so many technological advancements have emerged to accelerate us towards our disruptive future.
+And it is hard to imagine another period of human evolution where so many technological advancements have emerged to accelerate us towards our disruptive future.

 Cisco in its 2018-2023 annual internet report estimated that internet users would grow by 1.4bn between 2018 and 2023 (3.9bn users in 2018) and there will be 29.3bn (2018 18.4bn) connected internet devices.
 In their 2020 Global Networking Report stated that mobile traffic will increase by 42% in the 5 years to 2022 and virtual and augmented reality traffic across the internet will expand 12-fold.
 That’s just for starters.

-Whether we agree with the timings of these changes is not important, what is, is that directionally the movement is inexorable and that there are firms and institutions working on all this disruptive technology today.
+Whether we agree with the timings of these changes is not important, what is, is that directionally the movement is inexorable and that there are firms and institutions working on all these disruptive technologies today.

 Take the digital world becoming increasingly blended with the real world, for instance Microsoft’s Hollow Lens, or helmets for fireman that provide real-time instructions, information and smart sensor data.
 Predictive AI is helping to make healthcare diagnoses and suggesting appropriate treatments.
 Brain Robotics is a company working on bringing the costs of prosthetic limbs down from $50k to just $5k, as well as reducing the time required in medical consultations, by using machine learning, sensors and 3D printing.